Cassford/Cassford-Ofori/README.md

 <a href="https://linkedin.com/in/cassford-ofori-515909130"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a Cybersecurity enthusiast with a profound interest in technology and a dedication to helping protect organizations from evolving cyber threats.
+I am a Security Analyst with a profound interest in technology and a dedication to helping protect organizations from evolving cyber threats.

 ## Objective